First low frequency all-sky search for continuous gravitational wave signals: Outliers analysis

 This candidate has a very high significance (corresponding to the smallest possible p-value).
 In Fig. \ref{fig:43_cand_runs_p} the peakmap histogram for the full analysis, together to those for the single runs are shown.
 We see that basically the ``signal'' is present mainly in one of the two runs.

 This is also what we conclude looking at the Hough map and the peakmap in Fig. \ref{fig:43_cand_hmpm_p}, where the main contribution coming from VSR2 is clearly visible.

 From the previous considerations it seems that also this outlier is associated to some disturbance in the data.
 In particular it happens in a frequency region (between 40 and 45 Hz) which is heavily polluted by noise produced by rack cooling fans.
 It must be noticed that outliers clearly associated to a disturbed region found at this step of the procedure should not be surprising.
-In fact, despite all the cleaning procedures and criteria used to select candidates, some instrumental disturbance can be still present into the data.
+In fact, despite all the cleaning procedures and criteria used to select candidates, some instrumental disturbance can be still present in the data.
+This is the reason why the most interesting candidates must be subject to a close scrutiny.